arshadkazmi42/first-issues/README.md

 ## Credits

-This is inspired by [Utkarsh's](https://github.com/musically-ut) work on [first-timers-only-bot](https://github.com/musically-ut/first-timers-only-bot)
+- This is inspired by [Utkarsh's](https://github.com/musically-ut) work on [first-timers-only-bot](https://github.com/musically-ut/first-timers-only-bot)
+- The header image for the Twitter page and the icon was generously created by Issac Mikel ([@icusficus](https://github.com/icusficus))